thirdy/poe-merchant/README.md

  - "chest T1 life, T1 %es"
  - "perfect roll facebreaker"

 2. Saved searches.
-If a player is looking for an upgrade for a 1h sword 250 pDPS.
-Then the player can saved search for "~250 pDPS 1h sword" that can be accessed easily on the side bar (or even make it as the default search result).
+If a player is looking for a 1h sword 250 pDPS frequently; Then the player can save a search for "~250 pDPS 1h sword".
+This 'saved search' can be accessed easily on the side bar (or even make it as the default search result).

 3. Price Check on CTRL+C. This was already done for maps and uniques via AHK script.
 However, there is potential to make it work with Rares.
 Idea is to have a configurable search params.